image

 Risks

-Ensuring food safety is extremely important in the restaurant business and e-commerce/outside sales business, which are the core businesses of our group.
-In spite of measures to prevent food accidents, a serious food accident, such as mass food poisoning caused by our Group, could not only cause significant inconvenience to our customers, but also result in administrative penalties, damage to our brand image and social credibility, a decline in sales, response costs, and the filing of civil lawsuits.
+Ensuring food safety is of the utmost importance in our Group’s core businesses—namely, the restaurant business and the e-commerce and external sales businesses.
+Despite the implementation of measures to prevent food-related incidents, should a serious food safety issue such as a mass food poisoning event occur due to our Group’s operations, it could not only cause significant inconvenience to our customers, but could also lead to administrative penalties, a deterioration of our brand image and social credibility, a decline in sales, response-related costs, and potential civil litigation.

 Response to Risks